25+ Air Facts: Everything You Need to Know! (Free Printable)

 Air resistance can also play a significant role in sports.
 For example, athletes often wear specialized clothing in sports like swimming and cycling to reduce air resistance and increase speed.

-In sports like skiing and snowboarding, air resistance can also affect performance.
+Air resistance can also affect performance in sports like skiing and snowboarding.
 Athletes may adjust their body position to reduce air resistance and increase speed.

 Sound travels through the air in waves, and the air’s properties can affect how sound travels.
 For example, sound travels faster through denser materials, like water or metal, than it does through air.